sureshm92/TestProject/release-info/PostDeploymentSteps_6.0.md

 ## 7. Profile Permissions
 1. Go to Setup - Object Manager - Click on Resource object - Click on Fields and Relationships - Click on Submitted By Field - Click on Set Field Level Security  - For Profiles (Business Lead,Business Admin,Product Owner) ,check Visible
 2. Go to Setup - Object Manager - Click on Resource object - Click on Fields and Relationships - Click on Article External Link	 Field - Click on Set Field Level Security  - For Profiles (Business Lead,Business Admin,Product Owner) ,check Visible
-3. Go to Setup - Object Manager - Click on Resource object - Click on Fields and Relationships - Click on Article External Link	 Field - Click on Set Field Level Security  - For Profile PRDB ,check Read-Only.
+3. Go to Setup - Object Manager - Click on Resource object - Click on Fields and Relationships - Click on Article External Link	 Field - Click on Set Field Level Security  - For Profile PRDB , IQVIA SPNL2 ,check Read-Only.
-4. Go to Setup - Object Manager - Click on Resource object - Click on Fields and Relationships - Click on Submitted By Field - Click on Set Field Level Security  - For Profile PRDB ,check Read-Only.
+4. Go to Setup - Object Manager - Click on Resource object - Click on Fields and Relationships - Click on Submitted By Field - Click on Set Field Level Security  - For Profile PRDB, IQVIA SPNL2  ,check Read-Only.